bokkypoobah/HoprTokenAudit/code-review/HoprDistributor_flattened.md

      * Always returns 18, as per the
      * [ERC777 EIP](https://eips.ethereum.org/EIPS/eip-777#backward-compatibility).
      */
-    // BK OK - Not defined in the ERC-20 and ERC-777 interfaces.
-Should return 18 according to ERC-777
-    // BK OK - From testing, decimals: 18
     function decimals() public pure returns (uint8) {
-        // BK Ok
         return 18;
     }